X-Hax/SA2BModdingGuide/Level Editing/My Level Mod/README.md

 ## Features
 - Support for importing a custom level and texture pack into Sonic Adventure 2.
+- Support for importing custom splines into your level.
+- Moves traditionally code-bound options to an easy to use ini file.
 - Automatically moves files into the right place for ease of use.
 - Auto update DETECTION
-- Includes a level options file to move options out of code.
 - Level options currently support
 - * Level start position
 - * Level end position